$0.00

 Native American Hairstyles

-One traditional Native American hairstyle was a part of a ceremony to bring good fortune and health.
-Another indicated a person’s state of mind, such as mourning or merriment.
-Still, others represented a stage in life – for example, a right of passage or coming of age.
+Some Native American hairstyles brought good fortune and health, some represented a period of mourning or merriment, and others represented a right of passage or coming of age.

-So, what were the traditional Native American hairstyles?
+And sometimes, natives chose a particular hairstyle just because it looked nice.
+What were these traditional Native American hairstyles?
 Let’s have a look.

 In this article: